jonesd/docker-presentation/slides.md

 + By default the file system of a docker container is initialized with the contents of the image
  + except for a few system host files
 + File system within the container is writeable
-+ Any changes made within the running container will be preserved only until the container removed
++ Any changes made within the running container will be preserved only until when the container is removed
 + Container will be recreated from the image again
-+ All modified data that needs to be persisted should be through a volume to the host file system
++ The result as that all modified data that needs to be persisted should be accessed through a volume on the host file system
 + Advantage
  + Each container starts with the same file system content
+ + Supports version controlled configuration by reducing the value of humans modifying a running container by executing ad-hoc commands

 ---